WSGR logoWSGR logo

 • A Highly Ranked Privacy and Cybersecurity Practice

-Wilson Sonsini's privacy and cybersecurity practice is consistently recognized by well-known ranking authorities such as Law360, Chambers USA, Chambers Global, Chambers Europe, and Legal 500.
+Wilson Sonsini's Privacy and Cybersecurity practice is consistently recognized by well-known ranking authorities such as Law360, Chambers USA, Chambers Global, Chambers Europe, and Legal 500.

 Wilson Sonsini is the premier legal advisor to technology, life sciences, and growth enterprises worldwide, as well as the venture firms, private equity firms, and investment banks that finance them.
 We represent companies from entrepreneurial start-ups to multibillion-dollar global corporations at every stage of development.
 The firm's attorneys collaborate across a comprehensive range of practice areas and industry groups to help the management, boards of directors, shareholders, and in-house counsel of our clients address their most pressing challenges and pursue their most promising opportunities.